Favourites

 3 colours

-The range of phones on offer is bigger than ever.
-Can't see the wood for the trees?
-Then use our choice help.
-Here, we have collected carefully compiled lists that will make it easy for you to find your next mobile.
+The range of phones on offer is wider than ever.
+Are you finding it hard to see the wood for the trees?
+Then use our selection guide.
+Here, we’ve compiled carefully curated lists to help you easily find your next mobile.

-Prefer to compare yourself?
-Then first decide what you will use the device for.
-Are you looking for a powerful smartphone or do you just want to be reachable?
+Would you rather compare them yourself?
+Then first decide what you’ll be using the device for.
+Are you looking for a powerful smartphone, or do you just want to stay in touch?

 Which type of device suits you?

-Most people these days opt for a smartphone.
-With these, you always have access to the internet, WhatsApp, navigation and an extensive camera.
+Most people nowadays opt for a smartphone.
+This gives you constant access to the internet, WhatsApp, navigation and a high-quality camera.

-Don't need to be constantly online, or are you looking for a device that lasts for weeks on a single battery charge?
-Then a dumbphone or a simple featurephone is the best choice.
-For older people who want extra convenience, there are special senior-phones with large buttons and an emergency button.
+Don’t need to be online all the time, or looking for a phone that lasts for weeks on a single charge?
+Then a dumbphone or a simple feature phone is the best choice.
+For older people who want extra ease of use, there are special senior phones with large buttons and an emergency button.

 Operating system: iOS or Android?

-Left the unified look of iOS (Apple), right the customisable interface of Android (Samsung)
+On the left, the uniform look of iOS (Apple); on the right, the customisable interface of Android (Samsung)

-When you choose a smartphone, the operating system largely determines your user experience.
-Although there are small-scale alternatives, the market is dominated by two giants:
+When choosing a smartphone, the operating system largely determines your user experience.
+Although there are smaller alternatives, the market is dominated by two giants:

-• iOS (Apple): You will find this system exclusively on the Apple iPhone. iOS is known for its simplicity, security and seamless collaboration with other Apple products such as the iPad and Watch.
-A big advantage is the update policy: iPhones are often updated with the latest software for 5 to 7 years, which means they retain their value for a long time.
+• iOS (Apple): This system is found exclusively on the Apple iPhone. iOS is known for its simplicity, security and seamless integration with other Apple products such as the iPad and Watch.
+A major advantage is the update policy: iPhones are often provided with the latest software for 5 to 7 years, meaning they retain their value for a long time.

-• Android (Google): This is the most widely used system in the world and offers the most freedom of choice.
-Because brands such as Samsung, Xiaomi, Google and Motorola all use Android, there is a device for every budget.
-From inexpensive entry-level phones to innovative foldable phones; with Android, you can make it as crazy as you want.
+• Android (Google): This is the most widely used system in the world and offers the greatest freedom of choice.
+Because brands such as Samsung, Xiaomi, Google and Motorola all use Android, there is a device to suit every budget.
+From affordable entry-level models to innovative foldable phones; with Android, you can go as wild as you like.

-The sheer volume of specifications can sometimes leave you unable to see the wood for the trees.
-To prevent you from getting dizzy, we have highlighted for you the three most important parts to look out for in 2026:
+With so many specifications, it can sometimes be hard to see the wood for the trees.
+To stop your head spinning, we’ve highlighted the three most important aspects to look out for in 2026:

-• Battery - The Silicon-Carbon Revolution: Battery technology has made a huge leap in recent times.
-Thanks to new Silicon-Carbon (Si-C) batteries, we are increasingly seeing capacities of 6000 to as much as 7000 mAh or more, without making phones thicker.
-With these, you can easily achieve two days of intensive use.
-Also note fast charging: ideal for fully recharging your phone in 20 minutes.
+• Battery – The Silicon-Carbon revolution: Battery technology has made a huge leap forward recently.
+Thanks to new Silicon-Carbon (Si-C) batteries, we’re increasingly seeing capacities of 6000 to as much as 7000 mAh or more, without the phones getting any thicker.
+This easily gets you through two days of intensive use.
+Also look out for fast charging: ideal for fully recharging your phone in 20 minutes.

-• Display - Brightness (nits) makes all the difference: Since almost every modern phone, from budget to high-end, has a smooth 120Hz screen these days, you need to pay attention to something else: brightness.
+• Display - Brightness (nits) makes the difference: As virtually every modern phone, from budget to high-end, now has a smooth 120Hz screen, you need to look at something else: the brightness.
 This is expressed in nits.
-The higher this number, the better you can read the screen in bright sunlight.
-Where 1000 nits used to be a lot, we now see peaks of 3000 to as much as 5000 nits.
+The higher this number, the easier it is to read the screen in bright sunlight.
+Whereas 1000 nits used to be a lot, we now see peaks of 3000 to as much as 5000 nits.
 Do you spend a lot of time outdoors?
 Then pay particular attention to this peak brightness.

-• Camera - More than megapixels: Don't stare blindly at the number of megapixels.
-A camera with 200 megapixels is not necessarily better than one with 50.
-Want really great pictures?
-Then pay attention to Optical Image Stabilisation (OIS); this ensures sharp images even when your hands are shaking or in low light.
-Want to be able to zoom in far without losing quality?
+• Camera - More than just megapixels: Don’t get too hung up on the number of megapixels.
+A 200-megapixel camera isn’t necessarily better than one with 50.
+Do you want really good photos?
+Then look out for Optical Image Stabilisation (OIS); this ensures sharp images, even if your hands are shaking or in low light.
+Do you want to zoom in far without losing quality?
 Then choose a model with a separate telephoto lens.

-Difference between 1x zoom and 5x optical zoom with telephoto lens on smartphone
+Difference between 1x zoom and 5x optical zoom with a telephoto lens on a smartphone

-The difference is clear: with an optical telephoto lens (right), you get the image closer without losing quality
+The difference is clear: with an optical telephoto lens (right), you can bring the image closer without any loss of quality

 Budget: From entry-level to flagship

 The price of a phone ranges from less than a hundred euros to well over a thousand euros.
-What can you expect in which price range?
+What can you expect in each price range?

-• Budget (up to €150): Looking for the very lowest price?
-In this class you will find simple mobile phones for pure calling (dumbphones), as well as entry-level smartphones for WhatsApp.
-Don't expect high speed, but often extremely long battery life.
+• Budget (up to €150): Are you looking for the very lowest price?
+In this category, you’ll find basic mobile phones designed purely for making calls (dumbphones), as well as entry-level smartphones for WhatsApp.
+Don’t expect high speeds, but you can often count on extremely long battery life.

-• Basic-class (€150 - €250): Just a step up.
-In this segment, you'll find phones that feel just a bit smoother, often have more storage (128GB or more) and sometimes already offer a faster 90Hz screen.
-A safe choice if you don't want to spend too much.
+• Entry-level (€150 - €250): Just a step up.
+In this segment, you’ll find phones that feel a bit snappier, often have more storage (128GB or more) and sometimes already offer a faster 90Hz screen.
+A safe choice if you don’t want to spend too much.

-• Midrange (€250 - €500): This is the sweet spot.
-You get many features that were previously only in expensive models, such as a waterproof body, a bright AMOLED screen and a good main camera.
-The Samsung Galaxy A series has been king here for years.
+• Mid-range (€250 - €500): This is the ‘sweet spot’.
+You get many features that were previously only found in expensive models, such as a waterproof body, a bright AMOLED screen and a good main camera.
+The Samsung Galaxy A series has reigned supreme here for years.

-• High-end (from €500): Want the best of the best?
-Flagships stand out with superior zoom cameras, the fastest processors for gaming and luxury materials.
-Here you will find the top devices from Apple, Samsung and Google.
+• High-end (from €500): Do you want the best of the best?
+Flagship models stand out with superior zoom cameras, the fastest processors for gaming and premium materials.
+Here you’ll find the top-of-the-range devices from Apple, Samsung and Google.

 Phones for specific needs: Gaming, Construction and Seniors